bookmd/nconf-credstash/README.md

 2. `table` - The table in DynamoDB.
 The default is credential-store.
 Optional.
 3. `region` - AWS region.
 Optional.
 4. `context` - [CredStash context object](https://github.com/fugue/credstash#controlling-and-auditing-secrets).
 Optional.
+5. `profile` - AWS role as defined in local credentials file

 ## Running tests
 The tests are written in Jasmine.